zowe/docs-site/README.md

 ### Automatic Build

-Build will be automatically triggered with commit or pull request, pipeline `Jenkinsfile` will be executed.
+Build will be automatically triggered by commit or pull request, and pipeline `Jenkinsfile` will be executed.
 Build result will be published to `gh-pages` branch `latest` folder, which will be synced to Github Pages hosting.

 ### Tag A Patch Version